yizeng/grandmas-recipes/README.md

 - UI was done using jQuery/Bootstrap (as a safe bet to complete the challenge within the challenged timeframe)
 - No field validations in all modal popups (backend validation is in place of course)
 - Ugly JavaScipt alerts for all form submission feedbacks
-- Not so much mobile friendly and easy accessible for elderly yet
+- Not so much mobile friendly and easy-accessible for elderly yet
 - Messy and duplicated JS code and modal partials
-- No Rails system tests (UI tests) added (25 RSpec unit tests were created however)
+- No Rails system tests (UI tests) added (however 25 RSpec unit tests were created)
 - The list of recipes can't be searched, sorted or paginated.
 - Steps and ingredients are currently just simple text fields.
-Ideally ingredients should be DB entities that can be cross-referenced by different recipes.
+Ideally, ingredients should be DB entities that can be cross-referenced by different recipes.
 Steps should be separated and can be re-ordered.

 ### Future Plans (if there's additional time)